 - In the first dropdown in the header of the SQL cell, select which data source you want to query:

 - To run a query against a remote data warehouse or database, select it from the list.
-If you have a SQL database that you want to connect to, you first need to create a new integration, see What is an integration?
-If you don't have a SQL database to connect to, you can select one of the sample integrations.
+If you have a SQL database that you want to connect to, see Connect your data to Workspace If you don't have a SQL database to connect to, you can select one of the sample databases.

 - To run a query against a local DataFrame or CSV file inside your workspace, select "DataFrames and CSVs".